hstalker/hstalker.github.io/_posts/2022-05-02-std-thread-detach-mistake.md

 [^2]: And also harmful.
 I have seen it cause pretty horrific issues in tear-down
-    for applications, and result in ossifying software architectures that are inherently broken, and very challenging to fix without dramatic refactoring.
+    for applications, and result in ossifying software architectures that are very hard to grok and subtly broken.
+These can be very challenging to fix without dramatic refactoring.
 Detach used out of laziness is not to be trifled with.

 [^3]: Thankfully it's rare.